GASTRO library I: the simulated chemodynamical properties of several GSE-like stellar halos: APOGEE DR17 data selection

 \section{APOGEE DR17 data selection}

-We use the crossmatch of APOGEE DR17 \citep{apogeeDR17} with \textit{Gaia} EDR3 \citep{gaia1, gaiaEDR3} to select accreted stars candidates based on their chemical abundances, derived from the APOGEE Stellar Parameters and Abundances Pipeline.
+We use the crossmatch of APOGEE DR17 \citep{apogeeDR17} with \textit{Gaia} EDR3 \citep{gaia1, gaiaEDR3} to select accreted star candidates based on their chemical abundances, derived from the APOGEE Stellar Parameters and Abundances Pipeline.
 We select only stars without flags making use of the {\tt ASPCAPFLAG} \citep{aspcap}\footnote{See Examples in \url{https://www.sdss.org/dr17/irspec/catalogs/}}.
-We select stars with [Al/Fe] $<-0.1$ and [Mg/Mn] $>-0.2$, as the [Al/Fe]-[Mg/Mn] has been shown to efficiently segregate ex-situ from in-situ stars in the MW \citep[as explored e.g. in][]{hawkins+2015, das+2020, feuillet+2021, perottoni+2021}.
-We also require the uncertainty in Al, Mg, Mn and Fe to be $<0.2$.
-We opt to use a red giant sample, i.e. $log g < 3$, and remove stars with invalid estimations of temperatures and $logg$.
-Finally, we select stars with $\varpi/\varpi_{err} > 5$ in order to have reliable estimates of their orbital parameters.
+We select stars with [Al/Fe] $<-0.1$ and [Mg/Mn] $>0.2$, as the [Al/Fe]-[Mg/Mn] diagram has been shown to efficiently segregate ex-situ from in-situ stars in the MW \citep[as explored e.g. in][]{hawkins+2015, das+2020, feuillet+2021, perottoni+2021}.
+We also require the uncertainty in Al, Mg, Mn and Fe to be $<0.2$ dex.
+We opt to use a red giant sample, i.e. stars with surface gravity $\log g < 3$, and remove stars with invalid estimations of temperatures and $\log g$.
+Finally, we select stars with $\varpi/\varpi_{err} > 5$, $\varpi$ and $\varpi_{err}$ are the parallax and its error respectively, in order to have reliable estimates of their orbital parameters.
 We calculate the position and velocities of the stars assuming the Solar Galactocentric distance $R_{\odot}=8.27$ kpc and local circular velocity $v_c = 238$ km/s \citep{schon2012akin}.
 We assume the Solar motion with respect to the Local Standard of Rest to be $(U_{\odot},V_{\odot}, W_{\odot}) = (11.1, 12.24, 7.25)$ km/s \citep{schon2010}.
 Finally, the orbits and actions were calculated with {\tt AGAMA} (details in Section \ref{sec:results}) with the gravitational potential described in \citet{mcmillan2017}.